tararoys/Rails-Rspec-Capybara-Selinum-Testing-Skeleton/README.md

 # Git: Working with Teams

+## A friendly reminder to make your teammates like you:
+   1. NEVER merge your own pull requests.
+Get a review.
+   2. Commit early and often.
+   3. Don't push to master.

 Git is a distributed version control system.
 Every Git working directory is a full-fledged repository with complete history and full version tracking capabilities, not dependent on network access or a central server.

 ## Getting Started